ncase/covid-19/words/words.md

 ###Scenario 3: Intermittent Lockdown

-This solution was first suggested by the March 16 Imperial College report, and later again by a Harvard paper[^lockdown_harvard].
+This solution was first suggested by the March 16 Imperial College report, and later again by a Harvard paper.[^lockdown_harvard]

 [^lockdown_harvard]: “Absent other interventions, a key metric for the success of social distancing is whether critical care capacities are exceeded.
 To avoid this, prolonged or intermittent social distancing may be necessary into 2022.”
 [Kissler and Tedijanto et al](https://science.sciencemag.org/content/early/2020/04/14/science.abb5793)